 Article 6:231 of the Dutch Civil Code defines general terms and conditions as one or more stipulations drafted for inclusion in a number of contracts with the exception of stipulations that represent the essence of the performance.

-General terms and conditions ('algemene voorwaarden') are frequently applied to commercial transactions in the Netherlands.
-The Dutch Civil Code not only regulates the contents of general terms and conditions but also how the other party is to be informed on their existence.
+General terms and conditions (in Dutch: 'algemene voorwaarden') are frequently applied to commercial transactions in the Netherlands.
+The Dutch Civil Code not only regulates the contents of general terms and conditions, but it also regulates how the other party is to be informed on their existence.

 Dutch law provides that acceptance can take place by signing a document or in any other way.
 This means, that by not rejecting the terms and conditions, acceptance may be assumed.
 Although there are no formal requirements, it is advisable to have a written document signed in order to be able to prove the applicability of the terms and conditions should this later be disputed.

-As a general rule, a party using the terms and conditions isunder a duty to provide the general terms and conditions to the other party before or at the moment when the agreement is concluded.
+As a general rule under Dutch law, a party using the terms and conditions is under a duty to provide the general terms and conditions to the other party before or at the moment when the agreement is concluded.
 If they do not do so, the other party may annul them.
-Alternatively, the party intending to use its general terms and conditions may inform the other party, before formation of contract, that the terms and conditions are available for inspection or that they have been lodged with a chamber of commerce and industry or the office of the clerk of a court and that they will be sent to the other party upon request.
+Alternatively, the party intending to use its general terms and conditions, may inform the other party, before formation of contract, that the terms and conditions are available for inspection or that they have been lodged with a Chamber of Commerce or the office of the clerk of a court and that they will be sent to the other party upon request.

 A term contained in general terms and conditions may be annulled if, taking all circumstances into account, it is unreasonably onerous to the other party.

 What are the 'grey' and 'black' lists of stipulations for consumer contracts under Dutch law?